ISVPlaybook/isvplaybook.github.io/_docs/Marketplace/marketplace-offers.md

 {: .note }
 To learn more about planning, publishing and technical requirements for Azure Application offer, see [Plan an Azure Application offer](https://learn.microsoft.com/en-us/partner-center/marketplace-offers/plan-azure-application-offer).

+## Azure Container offer

+Azure Container offers are suitable for solutions that can be deployed as a container in the customer's Azure subscription.
+The technical requirements for an Azure Container offer are as follows:

 ## Azure Virtual Machine offer

 Azure Virtual Machine offers are suitable for solutions that can be deployed as a virtual machine in the customer's Azure subscription.
 The technical requirements for an Azure Virtual Machine offer are as follows: